ari-dasci/OD-AI-SGD/README.md

 * Scientific publications (SP).
 * Dissemination publications (DP).

-The number of publications reviewed per each SGD are shown in the subsequent table.
+The number of publications reviewed per each SDG are shown in the subsequent table.
 | SDG Number | SP | DP | Total |
 | ----------- |  ----------- | ----------- | ----------- |
 | SDG-1 | 20 | 7 | 27 |